 It takes a lot of work to start from scratch and explain anew to event organizers -- or more usually the staff who handle details of accessibility requests -- why I need certain accommodations.
 Over the years I have grown very tired of the repetitive and sometimes demeaning nature of these conversations.
 Now that I have tenure, I just send a web link to clear instructions online.
 My hope is that the risk I take in disclosing is worthwhile overall, especially if undergraduates and early career researchers (as well as peers) might feel more welcome in academia as a result.

 So, what disabilities do I have?
 My primary disability is chronic neuromuscular pain, affecting my neck, shoulders, back, left arm, and left leg.
 It originates in accident traumas, primarily a bad skiing accident at the end of the 1990s.
-Fifteen years after diagnosis in a city full of medical expertise, I know that there is no cure for my pain or treatment available worth the risks, so I have had to learn to adapt to it.
+Almost twenty years after initial diagnosis in a city full of medical expertise, I know that there is no cure for my pain or treatment available worth the risks, so I have had to learn to adapt to it.
 This has required significant revision of the scope of my physics career ambitions.

 Generally, pain significantly limits the functionality of my shoulders and arms.
 For instance, I cannot comfortably write at a blackboard for more than five to ten minutes per hour, and there is no way that I could carry a backpack with books inside or paddle a kayak.
 In order to carry papers, I scan them and